ENG

 The article itself makes a good read, musicologist Michael Williams was interviewed as well as Don Walter's children Peck, Doreen and Luis.
 It is quite accurate, with the exception of a detail in Don Walter's discography: Apart from one track, the mentioned "Golden edition Vol.1" album does not feature tape hunt recordings, but is a compilation of songs from the Papaya label, and it was issued by Theo Symes Campbell together with the Ferguson family.

-Check out the online version of the article here.
+Check out the article here

 As always we are thankful for the publicity and hope to spread the word of the Tape Hunt even further with this article.
 And with a bit of luck, we might find more tapes this way - fingers crossed and stay tuned.